alihaydarsucu/JavaProjects/Eraser/Readme.md

 ## Example
 ```
-Give a text to remove the spaces from top:
+Give a text to remove the spaces from the top:
         This line has 8 spaces at the beginning.
             This line has 12 spaces at the beginning.
     This line has 4 spaces at the beginning.